Vulnerable eastern China areas evacuated ahead of typhoon

 Vulnerable eastern China areas evacuated ahead of typhoonNew

-BEIJING (AP) — Vulnerable coastal areas are being evacuated before a typhoon brings heavy rains to eastern China while much of the country is still recovering from unusually summer heavy flooding.
-Typhoon Hagupit had gusts of up to 56 miles per hour.
-It is expected to come ashore between Zhejiang and Fujian provinces and later is expected to affect Shanghai.
-Coastal fisheries were evacuated, tourist spots were closed and construction sites ordered to suspend operations.
-Fishing boats were ordered to avoid seas expected to be impacted.
+BEIJING (AP) — ulnerable coastal areas were being evacuated and fishing boats recalled to port before a typhoon was expected to bring heavy rains to eastern China late Monday as much of the country is still recovering from unusually summer heavy flooding.
+Typhoon Hagupit had gusts of up to 90 kilometers (56 miles) per hour at its center and was moving northwest at 25 kilometers (16 miles) per hour.
+China’s National Meteorological Center said Hagupit is expected to come ashore between Zhejiang and Fujian provinces.
+Shanghai is expected to feel the effects.
+Ferry services and some trains have been suspended and 4,481 passengers were taken off boats in waters off the Zhejiang coastal cities of Wenzhou and Tanzhou.